 Base class for all elevation sources.

 Expiration details that indicate whether a given package is out of date.

 A container for other layers and group layers.
 It is used to represent datasets that are composed of multiple layers to be managed as a single layer with respect to display in a map or scene.

-Basic raster layer type that allows for per-pixel adjustments
+A base class for raster layer type that allows for per-pixel adjustments.

 Tile information returned by the GetTileDataAsync(Int32, Int32, Int32, CancellationToken) call.

 Abstract base class for layers that display cached maps.
 You would typically work with one or more sub-classes of this class.